jeffy-j1623/dev-labs/html/text-formating/quotations-citations/README.md

 - **`<q>`** is for inline quotes, and browsers automatically add quotation marks.
 - **`<cite>`** is used to reference the title of creative works (books, articles, movies, etc.).

-By using these semantic tags, your content becomes more accessible, structured, and meaningful to readers and search engines alike.

 ---

 🚀 **Next:** Move to Text Semantics to explore semantic elements in HTML.